Pa. gives update on COVID-19 cases, vaccinations for Thursday

 Federal data representing all 67 counties:

-- According to the CDC, as of Thursday morning, July 28, Pennsylvania ranks 5th among all 50 states for total doses administered.
+- According to the CDC, as of Wednesday, Aug.
+4, Pennsylvania ranks 5th among all 50 states for total doses administered.

-- According to the CDC, as of Thursday morning, July 28, 62.6% of Pennsylvanians age 18 and older are fully vaccinated.
+- According to the CDC, as of Wednesday, Aug.
+4, 63.3% of Pennsylvanians age 18 and older are fully vaccinated.

 Statewide data representing the 66 counties within the Department of Health’s vaccine jurisdiction:

-- 5,696,591 people are fully vaccinated; with a seven-day moving average of more than 12,500 people per day receiving vaccinations.
+- 5,734,642 people are fully vaccinated; with 20,365 vaccinations administered yesterday and a seven-day moving average of more than 13,100 people per day receiving vaccinations.